otishunt/369-hadoop2/src/main/java/csc369/README.txt

 1.
-I used RequestCountByCountry as my initial job, which contained a reduce-side join.
-This was in favor of the thought that neither of the inputs are known to be small, and the inputs can presumably be extremely large.
+I used RequestCountByCountry as my initial job, which contained a reduce-side join, and outputs (country, count), although it needs another step to be properly aggregated since the pairs come from different mappers.
+The reduce-side join was in favor of the thought that neither of the inputs are known to be small, and the inputs can presumably be extremely large.
 There is another job called AggregateByCountry, as they are otherwise separated because they come from different data sources, and are coded as such by the mappers.
 The third job, AccessLog2, comes from switching key,value pairs and using a descending comparator.
 First input/output: input_access_log hostname_countries output1,
 Second input/output: output1, output1_1,
 Third input/output: output1_1, output1_2